hapax/hapax.github.io/assets/teaching.md

 Then again, if you look at most high school textbooks, you could be forgiven for thinking otherwise.
 What should be a journey into
-the mathematical world is, in most cases, a joyless plod without context, without use, without
+the mathematical world is, in most cases, a joyless plod through a scrubland without context, without use, and without beauty.
-beauty: a scrubland.
+Here's a patch of scrubland, courtesy of an anonymous Australian textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"